 Bayley Hazen Blue

-Bayley Hazen is named for an old military road that traverses the Northeast Kingdom.
+Bayley Hazen Blue is named for an old military road which traverses the Northeast Kingdom.
 The road was commissioned by George Washington and built to carry troops to fight the English on the Canadian front.
-Though no battle ever took place, the road brought the first settlers to Greensboro and continues to be used today.
+Though no battle ever took place, the road brought the first settlers to Greensboro and is still in use today.

 Bayley Hazen Blue is a buttery, natural-rinded cow's milk blue cheese, made primarily with morning milk, which tends to be lower in fat.
 Production takes place every other day.
-Mateo developed the recipe by starting with a Devon Blue recipe from England, changing its shape, and altering the aging process to end up with a stable rind that will hold up under typical retail conditions.
+Mateo Kehler, managing member at Jasper Hill, developed the recipe by starting with a Devon Blue recipe from England, changing its shape, and aging it between 2 and 3 months to end up with a stable rind that will hold up under typical retail conditions.

 The texture of Bayley Hazen is firm and slightly drier than many blues.
 The interior paste is cream colored and punctuated by blue-green pockets and veins.